Gravitational collapse in the vicinity of the extremal black hole critical point

-The static solutions\footnote{The spacetime is static, though the particles have non-zero velocity.} used in step \textit{(i)} are similar to those considered in Ref.~\cite{Andreasson:2009qu}, consisting of shells with a distribution of radial momenta at each point.
+The static solutions\footnote{The spacetime is static, though the particles have non-zero velocity.} used in step (i) are similar to those considered in Ref.~\cite{Andreasson:2009qu}, consisting of shells with a distribution of radial momenta at each point.
 In particular, here we choose the distribution function to be linear in energy, up to some specified maximum energy.
-Spatially, the particle distribution has non-zero support only within some range $R_{\rm in}<r<R_{\rm out}$.
+Spatially, the particle distribution has nonzero support only within some range $R_{\rm in}<r<R_{\rm out}$.
 Inside the shell the electric field is zero and the spacetime is flat, and outside the shell the spacetime is the same as \rn{}.
 For definiteness, we restrict to static solutions with $q_0=1.25$ for the main results, though qualitatively similar results can be obtained for other distribution functions or values of $q_0>1$~\cite{Andreasson:2009qu}.
 (For smaller values $q_0$, we do not expect extremal black hole formation~\cite{Reall:2024njy}.)
-With this choice, the static shell solutions we consider form a one parameter family which can be labelled by the ratio of the total charge $Q$ to total mass $M$ of the spacetime.
-In particular, we will consider these solutions in the region of parameter space where $Q/M$ approaches unity from below.
+With this choice, the static shell solutions we consider form a one parameter family that can be labeled either by the ratio of the total charge $Q$ to total mass $M$ of the spacetime, or by $\ell_0/M$.
+In particular, we will consider these solutions in the region of parameter space where $Q/M$ approaches unity from below as $\ell_0$ approaches some value $\ell_c$ from above.
 More details on the static solutions and how they are constructed are given in Appendix~\ref{sec:static_soln}.
 Details on numerical resolution and convergence are given in Appendix~\ref{sec:conv}.

+For the results presented here, we explore the parameter space in the following way.
+For $\ell_0>\ell_c$, we consider different corresponding members of the static solution family in step (i) above, and then, in step (iii), vary $q_0$ to form a one parameter family crossing the black hole formation threshold.
+For $\ell_0<\ell_c$, we always consider the same fixed member of the static solution family with $\ell_0$ slightly above $\ell_c$ in step (i), and then, in step (iii), decrease $\ell_0$ by some fixed amount while again varying $q_0$ to form a one parameter family crossing the black hole formation threshold.

 \ssec{Results}